Pit bull FAQ :: Download PDF file

 Q: What is the best thing we can do for communities and pit bulls?

 The best thing we can do for communities and pit bulls is to regulate pit bull ownership and pit bull breeding.
-Lowering the pit bull population will reduce the number of serious maulings, as well as pit bull euthanizations.
+Lowering the pit bull population will reduce the number of serious maulings, as well as the euthanasia of pit bulls.
 In the July/August 2009 issue of Animal People, the group estimated that of the 1,663,167 shelter dogs projected to be euthanized in 2009, pit bulls accounted for 58%.
-This is true despite the fact that pit bulls only make up 5% of the total U.S. dog population.18
+This is true despite the fact that pit bulls only make up 5% of the total U.S. dog population.19

-Over 700 U.S. cities and nearly all privatized military housing -- the U.S. Army and U.S. Marine Corps now have uniform pet policies -- have adopted breed-specific laws to correct the pit bull problem.
-Such measures include: mandatory sterilization, liability insurance and strict containment rules.
-The most progressive legislation bans the future breeding of pit bulls (a pit bull ban).
-In just a few years, these communities see a significant drop in pit bull bites and euthanizations.
+Over 700 U.S. cities and nearly all privatized military housing -- the U.S. Army, U.S. Marine Corps and U.S. Air Force -- and many public housing authorities have breed-specific restrictions.
+Such measures often include: mandatory sterilization, liability insurance and strict containment rules.
+The most progressive law, a pit bull ban, prohibits new pit bulls and new pit bull breeding.
+In just a few years, these communities see a significant drop in pit bull bites and euthanasia of pit bulls.

 - Progressive pit bull legislation includes the American bulldog in its definition of a pit bull.